PaulGilchrist/kubernetes-example/README.md

 The new connection string will be `mongodb://admin:mongodb-k8s-demo@database.local.com:27017` or database.company.com

-## Dapr Setup (optional)
+## Dapr Setup (optional - local - for development)

-This demo uses RabbitMQ for messaging, MongoDB for state, and native Kubernetes for telemetry and secrets but if wanting to abstract further with Dapr, follow the below steps.
+This demo uses RabbitMQ for messaging, MongoDB for state, and native Kubernetes for telemetry and secrets but if wanting to abstract further with Dapr, follow the below steps to install locally on your computer.

 1) [Install HomeBrew](https://mac.install.guide/homebrew/index.html) (if not already installed)